A partial list of references

 "Some students attribute their academic failure to such factors as low aptitude, unavailability of resources, and bad luck.
 However, we can say that the most important factor playing a role in academic success is students’ little acquaintance with learning and study skills."

 Here are some of the important references we used in building Study Swami.
-These are either insightful or wildly distracting.

 - Excellent information about learning, and lot of good stuff about teaching as well: